-The return_transient_data function is the Lambda function which is called when a request is made from the client to the /return_transient_data API endpoint.
-Like return_permanent_data, it checks for a comma-separated list of objectType parameters in the query parameters passed from the API event to the Lambda function, and scans the permanent data table for every item matching those objectTypes.
+The return\transient\data function is the Lambda function which is called when a request is made from the client to the /return\transient\data API endpoint.
+Like return\permanent\data, it checks for a comma-separated list of objectType parameters in the query parameters passed from the API event to the Lambda function, and scans the permanent data table for every item matching those objectTypes.
 If none are provided, it returns every item in the table, regardless of type.

-Similar to return_permanent_data, when this function was originally being developed, there was no GSI on the transient data table to facilitate efficient queries by objectType and timestamp; the addition of the GSI and updating the code to exploit the GSI resulted in an $\sim 8 \times$ faster average runtime, thus demonstrating the utility which GSIs can provide.
+Similar to return\permanent\data, when this function was originally being developed, there was no GSI on the transient data table to facilitate efficient queries by objectType and timestamp; the addition of the GSI and updating the code to exploit the GSI resulted in an average improvement in run time of $\sim 8 \times$ , thus demonstrating the utility which GSIs can provide.